 (photo credit: Cosmocaixa)

 UNCOVER MEDIEVAL BARCELONA

-Between Parallel Avenue and Passeig de Picasso, the curious traveler enters the Gothic Quarter to admire the roots of a far away life that is still beautifully represented by the Cathedral and some churches such as Santa Maria del Pi, Santa Maria del Mar, and the oldest Sant Pau del Camp.
+Between Parallel Avenue and Passeig de Picasso, the curious traveler enters the Gothic Quarter and El Born, to admire the roots of a far away life that is still beautifully represented by the Cathedral and some churches such as Santa Maria del Pi, Santa Maria del Mar, and the oldest Sant Pau del Camp.
 Many Gothic style buildings exist in this area, and beyond is worth visiting the Pedralbes Monastery and the National Museum of Catalan Visual Art (MNAC).

 VISIT WORLD HERITAGE MONUMENTS

 Since 1984 nice buildings in Barcelona are declared world heritage.
 Most of them located in the golden quarter, and some beyond.
 Among the best things to see in Barcelona are impressive church Sagrada Familia and Park Guell from Gaudi, and one of the oldest and most beautiful hospitals in Europe Hospital de la Santa Creu I Sant Pau (in our opinion the Barcelona must see) and the concert-hall Palau de la Musica Catalana from Domènech I Montaner.

 DRINK AT AN OLD TAVERN

 Beyond tasting Catalonia´s main drink, cava, in the city of Barcelona there are unique and authentic places where locals actually celebrate this drink, and whether you drink alcohol or not, there is no harm in seeing how traditions are enjoyed in the City of Counts.
 Just visit Xampanet or La Champañeria to get a glimpse of how locals enjoy this sparkling drink.